esastack/quarkus-restlight/docs/README.md

 # quarkus-restlight

 `Quarkus-restlight` is an extension of `esa-restlight`.
-It can use the `quarkus` framework to help users compile Restlight applications into `native image`, shorten the startup time to milliseconds, and greatly reduce the memory usage, while reducing the image size from 300M+ to 10M.
+It can use the `quarkus` framework to help users compile `restlight` applications into `native image`, shorten the startup time to milliseconds, and greatly reduce the memory usage, while reducing the image size from 300M+ to 10M.

 ## Features